camunda-community-hub/micronaut-camunda-platform-7/FAQ.md

 ## Why did you not implement the extension with Kotlin?
 If implemented with Kotlin we'd need to bundle the Kotlin runtime libraries which would increase the size.
 Therefore we stay with Java.
 However, this does not prevent you from implementing your application with Kotlin and still use this extension.

-## What about warnings regarding illegal access operations?
+## What about warnings regarding illegal reflective access operations?
 When starting the application you will see:
 ```
 WARNING: An illegal reflective access operation has occurred